Nami Burn-E 2 Max Review – The Most Feature Complete Power Scooter

 Accessories and customizations

 The Nami Burn-E 2 Max is one of the most feature-complete scooters ever released.
-It would almost be a shame to customize the looks of this elegant beast, and there isn’t a lot of space for accessories seeing how packed with features it is already.
-If you are still determined to enhance your scooter to the maximum, check out my detailed guide on all of the possible electric scooter accessories.
+It would almost be a shame to customize the looks of this elegant monster, and there isn’t a lot of space for accessories seeing how packed with features it is already.

-However, there are some minor additions you can get aftermarket that will improve the overall quality and safety of your rides.
+Anyway, there are some minor additions you can get aftermarket that will improve the overall quality and safety of your rides.

 A fast charger is one of the first things you should consider buying for this scooter.
 The huge battery can take up to 8 hours to fully charge, a time which can be significantly lowered if you use a faster charger instead.
 Depending on the version of your Nami scooter, you should get either the fast charger with the 2 pins or the fast charger with the 3 pins.